BaconCatBug/Magic-Set-Editor-Export-Corner-Cleaner/README.md

 Download either the .py file and .bat file, or download one of the precompiled exe files.

+(Click the green "Code" button and download the zip.)

 Drag and drop your card onto the .bat or exe file.

 Works with multiple images.